 If you see a litter or flytipping problem please let the land owner or manager know.
 For more information on how to report litter and flytipping please contact your local authority.

 You can also report flytipping problems 24-hours a day through the Dumb Dumpers website and helpline: 0845 2 30 40 90.

 Who has responsibility for what?

-The responsibility for clearing litter from Scotland's streets and public areas primarily lies with our local authorities.
+The responsibility for clearing litter from Scotland's streets and public areas lies with local authorities and statutory undertakers such as Network Rail, Scottish Canals, and also schools, colleges and universities.
 This is a duty given to them by the Environmental Protection Act 1990.

-As independent bodies, local authorities and other duty bodies are free to determine how best to fulfill their litter clearing duties, provided they meet the standards in the Code of Practice on Litter and Refuse (COPLAR).
+As independent bodies, local authorities and the other duty bodies are free to determine how best to fulfil their litter clearing duties, provided they meet the standards in the Code of Practice on Litter and Refuse (Scotland) 2006 (COPLAR).

-Transport Scotland, through its Operating Companies, is responsible for clearance of litter on motorways and special roads, however litter clearance on the other trunk roads is the responsibility of the local authority.
+Transport Scotland, through its Operating Companies, is responsible for clearance of litter on motorways and special roads, while local authorities are responsible for keeping local roads and most trunk roads clear of litter.